cleverbrainz/bcgame-monitor/README.md

 ### No Data Showing

-- Check Supabase credentials in `app.js`
+- Check Firebase configuration in `app.js`
 - Verify the Chrome extension is running and storing data
 - Check browser console for error messages
+- Ensure Firebase Realtime Database is enabled

 ### Real-time Updates Not Working

-- Ensure replication is enabled in Supabase
-- Check network connectivity
+- Check Firebase console for any errors
-- Verify the table name matches (`crash_values`)
+- Verify network connectivity
+- The app includes automatic polling as fallback (every 5 seconds)
+- Ensure `databaseURL` is correct in configuration

 ### Connection Errors

-- Verify Supabase URL and API key
-- Check if the database table exists
+- Verify Firebase configuration values match the extension
-- Ensure Row Level Security is properly configured
+- Check if Realtime Database is properly enabled in Firebase project
+- Ensure you're using the correct Firebase SDK scripts

 ## Security Notes

-- The anon key is safe to use in client-side code
+- Firebase API keys are safe to use in client-side code
-- Row Level Security should be configured in Supabase
+- Realtime Database in test mode allows all reads/writes
+- For production, configure proper security rules
-- Consider rate limiting for production use
+- Consider implementing authentication for production use

 ## Development